ehmicky/autoserver/README.md

 }
 ```

 This is a minimalistic example.
-A lot is possible: validation, authorization, default values, nested operations, all CRUD, etc.
+A lot is possible: validation, authorization, default values, nested actions, all CRUD, etc.

 # How to start